michaelklotz/Profile/README.md

  - Sustained and organized company-wide user maintenance requests in over 20 pieces of software (including Active Directory and security rights for all programs)
  - Worked with software suppliers to troubleshoot configuration and core processing issues
  - Created documentation and reference material for computer operating procedures and software maintenance routines for AS/400 mainframe
+ - Managing security and access for over 200 users in over 15 pieces of software
+ - Worked with Fiserv representatives to fix errors in daily processing procedures
+ - Scheduled colleagues for nightly computer operators
+ - Performed, organized, and maintained daily data backups
+ - Reformatted old computers with fresh disk images (using Acronis True Image)
+ - Ran daily core processing tasks on AS/400 mainframe
+ - Wrote documentation for user intake and departure processes
+ - Set up, maintained, and organized company's internal information on SharePoint site
+ - Applied updates and maintenance patches to data servers
+ - Provided on-call support to bankers and tellers in 26 bank branches
+ - Participated in 24x7 pager rotation to assist computer operators

 ### IT Support Night Computer Operator
 #### Citizens Community Federal - Altoona, WI | Nov 2009 - Sept 2010